Erb3/Kristsplit/README.md

 Private key and password are two different things in the krist world!
 A password, is what you give into a wallet hasher, and it outputs a private key!
-While the config of Kristsplit may be a bit missleading since it uses "private key" for both private keys and passwords, they are two different things!
 If you have a private key (hashed password), you should set the format to `API`.

 ## Deploying